Sector Calculator

 Why are radius and diameter a degenerate pair?

 Diameter equals exactly 2 × radius, so providing both gives only one independent value.
-The calculator cannot determine the sector angle or area from this pair alone — enter one of the two along with a second independent quantity such as area or arc length.
+The calculator can't determine the sector angle or area from this pair alone.
+Enter one of the two with a second independent quantity such as area or arc length.

 Why is a 360° angle not allowed?